Bachelor of Fine Arts Curriculum Requirements

 The curriculum is designed to ensure that all students excel in four primary areas: technique/performance, composition/choreography, dance production, and contextual studies.
 The School of Dance maintains an active production schedule and students are consistently involved in rehearsal processes leading to performance.
 Performances throughout the year present work by students, faculty, and guest artists.
 Auditions are held regularly and all students in good standing are eligible to audition throughout the school year.

-Students are required to enroll in Contemporary/Hip Hop Technique and Ballet Technique every semester.
+Students are required to enroll in Contemporary Technique, Hip Hop/Street Dance and Ballet Techniques every semester.
 Students must also complete six semesters of Composition/Choreography.
 All choreographic work to be performed at CalArts must be shown to the faculty and student body for critique and guidance during the regularly scheduled Choreo/Performance Lab prior to performance.
-Students are required to complete a yearlong course in the fundamental skills of theatrical production, such as basic principles of lighting design, sound design, costume construction, and video recording.
-In addition to the required coursework in design and technology, students must complete 6 units of production crewing.
+Students are required to complete a semester course in either the fundamental skills of theatrical production or video production which includes basic principles of lighting design, sound design, costume construction, and video recording.
+In addition to the required coursework in design and technology, students must complete 4 units of production crewing.

 Within the métier, all dance students take courses in dance history, cultural studies, and anatomy of movement.
 Additionally, students take courses within the School of Critical Studies and other métiers in a broad range of courses designed to provide a breadth of exposure, critical thinking skills, and interdisciplinary collaborations.
 In addition to the elective courses offered in the dance school, Balinese and African dance are offered through the music school.